 Keeping Fit Counts!

 Yes, it helps mentally as well as physically.
 The phrase “Freshman 15” happens; it may not be 15, it may just be 5 or 10 extra pounds gained that first year of college, but there is a way to keep fit.
-College is a completely new experience for the majority of freshman; it’s their first time out in the world with nobody making decisions for them.
+College is a completely new experience for the majority of freshmen; it’s their first time out in the world with nobody making decisions for them.
 Students can make a choice to eat ice cream for breakfast and have a soda at 6 am.
 Even with the amazing fitness centers available to today’s students, many students do gain weight.
-My daughters chalk it up to late night pizzas (after drinking) and the French fries from the dining hall.
+My daughters chalk it up to late-night pizzas (after drinking) and the French fries from the dining hall.

 I am not here to pass judgment as not every student will gain weight and not every student drinks.
 My main purpose is to say that even for students on a tight budget, it is possible to eat healthy, exercise and not gain the freshman 15.
 Let’s address exercising.
 FAU’s recreation and fitness center is a 77,000 square foot state of the art facility.
 I do not know if students today realize how fortunate they are to have a facility that includes strength and conditioning rooms, basketball courts, badminton courts, cardio room and weight machines, yoga, pilates, spinning, locker rooms, and a social corridor to help them stay comfortably fit.
 The Rec Center also boasts a leisure and lap pool as well as outdoor basketball courts, rock wall, climbing course, tennis courts, fields, and a track.